PeterDrennan/GettingData-CleaningData/README.md

-# GettingData-CleaningData Week 4 Assignment
+# CleaningData Week 4 Assignment

 ##Included in this repo are the following items
 * A code book -